Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Crema can be an indicator of a good espresso.
 The texture, quantity, and lastingness of crema are all linked to coffee freshness, quality, and roast level.

-Moreover, a barista skilled enough to make an even, frothy layer of crema is more likely to brew a better espresso as well.
+Moreover, a skilled barista is more likely to create an even, frothy layer of crema, which in turn can lead to a better espresso.

 In short, while crema quality isn't always the most important feature in a good cup of espresso, it isn't as unimportant as purists claim it to be either.